-Once the correct incision is created, Dr. Cusimano will remove excess breast skin and fat.
+Once the ideal incision is made during surgery, Dr. Cusimano will remove excess breast tissue, skin, and fat.
 If you have asymmetrical breasts, more tissue may be removed from one breast than the other.
-Small incisions may also be created to perform liposuction on the breasts, if needed.
-Incisions are then closed up with sutures and if necessary, drains may be placed to collect excess fluid during recovery.
-Drains are not always necessary depending on the procedure.
+Small incisions may also be created to perform liposuction on the breasts if needed.

 Insurance often covers breast reduction surgery.
 However, it is typical for your provider to require evidence that other nonsurgical therapies have not been successful in treating the problems related to your excessively large breasts.

 DO YOU LOSE FEELING IN YOUR NIPPLES AFTER BREAST REDUCTION?

 It is possible to lose sensation in your nipples after a breast reduction.
 This may be temporary or permanent.

 CAN A BREAST REDUCTION BE COMBINED WITH A BREAST LIFT?

 Breast reduction is routinely paired with a breast lift.
 This achieves both a smaller size and a more lifted position of the breasts.

 Weight gain can increase breast size, but some patients may have genetically larger breasts regardless of their weight.

 A breast reduction may result in a few pounds of weight loss depending on the amount of tissue that is removed.
 Many patients also lose weight after the procedure as they find it easier to exercise.